tschuy/hiking-by-transit/hikes/siesta-valley.md

 park-link: https://www.ebmud.com/recreation/east-bay/east-bay-trails

 image: siesta-valley.jpg
+blurb: A trek over the hills via wildflower territory and eucalyptus groves with views of the city, Berkeley, and inland.
 ---

 **Important: EBMUD trails require a Trail Use Permit ($3/day, $10/year).
 [Purchase online and print at home.](https://www.ebmud.com/recreation/550)**